 Frequently asked questions for new candidates.
 These questions and answers are intended to help new candidates get started off on the right foot and to help existing candidates find the information and resources they need.

 Candidates must open a separate campaign account in a bank, credit union or savings and loan institution if they accept monetary contributions.
 A candidate who personally funds his/her entire campaign and accepts no contributions does not have to open a bank account.
-These candidates are required to make all campaign records, which may include the personal checkbook register and bank statements, available for public inspection during the eight days before the election.
+These candidates are required to make campaign books of account, which may include the personal checkbook register, available for public inspection by appointment the week before the election.

 Yes.
 However, candidates who select Full Reporting are strongly encouraged to enlist the aid of a treasurer who has the time and energy necessary to keep detailed, accurate records and file frequent reports.
 Your treasurer does not need to be a professional accountant.